cotes2020/jekyll-theme-chirpy/_posts/00Basic/Network/2022-02-11-Gatway-API-Gateway.md

 10. API endpoint works closely with APIs; they supply the ending point for API communication.

-11. Host and use multiple versions and stages of your APIs
+11. Host and use multiple versions and stages of the APIs
 12. Create and distribute API keys to developers
 13. Leverage signature version 4 to authorize access to APIs